-With 140 Gbps total throughput capacity, the new satellite can serve the accelerating growth in bandwidth demand for multimedia Internet access over the next decade.
-The download and upload speeds available on ViaSat-1 will be much faster than anything previously offered in the satellite industry, and will transform the quality of satellite broadband.
+ViaSat-1, the highest capacity satellite in the world, is the first step in our development of high-capacity satellite sytems.
+With 140 Gbps total throughput capacity, the satellite is serving the accelerating growth in bandwidth demand for multimedia internet access over the next decade.
+The download and upload speeds available on ViaSat-1 are much faster than anything previously offered in the satellite industry, and are transforming the quality of satellite broadband.

 The high-capacity Ka-band spot beam satellite covers North America and Hawaii, enabling a variety of new, satellite services beginning with Exede Internet in the U.S. and Xplornet in Canada.

 In late 2013, the technology began delivering the fastest Wi-Fi in the sky to airline passengers aboard JetBlue Airways.

 ViaSat-1 blasts off from ILS launch base in Baikonur on schedule October 19.
 The satellite entered commercial service on January 16, 2012.